getporter/operator/CONTRIBUTING.md

 We recommend that you start there so that you understand how to use Porter.

-You will need a Porter, Go, Docker, and make to work on the operator.
+You will need a Porter, Go, and Docker to work on the operator.

 [tutorial]: https://porter.sh/contribute/tutorial/